 You can set these preferences globally through the Global preferences screen.

-Read the Setting and managing global preferences documentation for more information on user preferences.
+Read the Global preferences documentation for more information on user preferences.